cleverlight/lightenna/_includes/presentations/2024-08-12-write-markdown-for-future-proof-publishing.md

 If the documentation has been kept up to date with the code, those docs will reflect what's been updated in a project.
 Organisations can use this combination of Markdown and version control to build a culture of visibility, where staff collaborate to share what they're working on, and what they've learned.

+As a simple text mark-up tool, Markdown is increasingly used in many different contexts, so investment in learning and disseminating the skills is worthwhile.
+For example, Markdown can be used natively in Azure DevOps, GitHub, GitLab, JIRA, Confluence, and many other tools.
+It's even the basis for chat in Microsoft Teams and Slack.

+---

+## For posterity

++ Separated content from display
++ Minimal formatting
+  + titles
+  + paragraphs
+  + lists
+  + emphasis
+  + nesting

+{% if include.pres %}Note: {% endif %}
+Markdown is pure text.
+There's a minimal amount of formatting information, really only enough to inform how different sections of the document relate to each other.

+Nested headings allow different areas of the document to subsume others.

+This presentation illustrates the approach.
+It's available as both a web page (blog post) or a presentation (slide deck).
+The markdown content that underpins it is identical for both.
+This allows you to author once and use the information in multiple contexts, such as:

+* Background information for AI prompts
+* Introductory material for a training course
+* Marketing material for a product launch
+* Documentation for a software project
+* A blog post for community engagement
+* A contribution to a network of interconnected, searchable web pages to aid research.

+While every group will have its own specific requirements, the basic structure of the document can be the same, itself included or referenced in other documents.

 ---